Welcome to the Litchfield Hills Amateur Astronomy Club

 Comments Off on Top Astrophotography Targets for March 2018

 M3 – Messier 3 Wikipedia DSO-Browser M3 is a globular cluster in the constellation Canes Venatici.
-This is a great object for beginners, it is quite bright and can produce stunning images with a variety of setups.
-Reddit example #1 Reddit example #2 Reddit example #3 M42 – Orion Nebula Wikipedia DSO-Browser M42 or the Read More…
+This is a great object for beginners, it is quite bright and can produce Read More…

 Litchfield Hills Amateur Astronomy Club